fhjoy/fhjoy/README.md

 I'm always up for new challenges and constructive criticism.

-- 🌱 I’m currently learning ...
-MERN Stack
 - 👯 I’m looking to collaborate on ...
 A Great team
 - 🤔 I’m looking for help with ...
-Job (Working student/Thesis/Internship)
+Full-time entry level opportunities
 - 💬 Ask me about ...
 Anything

 </br>